open-socialism/open-socialism-site/introduction.md

 ## The Tribal Model

-Humans evovled to operate in small nomadic tribes.
-This model has existed for approximately 195,000 years and can be considered as humans *natural system*.
+Humans (or Homo Sapiens) evovled to operate in small nomadic tribes.
+We have been using this model since we [evolved around 315,000 years ago](https://en.wikipedia.org/wiki/Homo_sapiens){:target="_blank"}.
+It can be considered as humans *natural system*.

 Let's look at some of the attributes of tribes.